District & State Regulations

 Summary of Mandatory Restrictions

 As of June 8, 2022: the District has adopted Ordinance 97 mandating actions to reduce water demand and improve water conservation in accordance with State regulations.
 Current restrictions on water use are summarized below:

 - No washing of hard surfaces such as driveways, sidewalks, patios and parking lots, except where necessary to protect health and safety.

 - No watering of lawns/landscapes in a manner that causes runoff and / or within 48 hours after measurable (1/4 inch) precipitation.

 - Limited times to irrigate landscapes: Exterior irrigation is allowed only between 6 p.m. and 10 a.m. and no more often than every other day and for all customer classifications (excluding agriculture).

 - Car washing restrictions.
 Vehicles may be washed only at commercial car washes or by bucket or hose equipped with a hand-operated shut off valve.

 - Water must be recirculating if used in a fountain or other decorative water feature.

 - Pond restrictions.
-Existing water levels may be maintained; ponds may be drained and/or filled only with District approval of written application; New ponds must be supplied by an alternate water source.
+Existing water levels may be maintained; ponds needing repair may be drained and/or filled only with District approval of written application; New ponds must be supplied by an alternate water source.